 Felt fabric is believed to be amongst the oldest forms of fabric in existence.
-It’s unique in its construction, texture, and its numerous uses — ranging from clothing such as hats, coats, and boots, all the way to crafting materials and rug pads.
+It’s unique in its construction, texture, and its numerous uses — ranging from clothing such as hats, coats, and boots, to crafting materials and, yes, even rug pads.

 Felt is a fabric made from natural or synthetic fibers that are interlocked or matted together.
 It’s mostly made from wool but it can also be made from synthetic fibers, such as acrylic and rayon (think yarn fibers).